 I have a special interest in counselling for carers, patients and family members of long term and life limiting illness such as Alzheimer’s, Dementia and Cancer.

-If you have come this far and want to get in touch to talk about what you want with counselling please call or send me an email to set up an initial session.
-Your initial session is your first counselling session where we meet either online through Zoom or face-to-face and you will talk about what you want from counselling.
-If you are happy to continue we will arrange how often you want to come to counselling, for example, weekly or fortnightly and book your second session.
+If you have come this far and want to get in touch to talk about what you want with counselling please call or send me an email to set up your FREE initial session.
+Your initial session will be your first counselling session either online through Zoom or face-to-face.

 Training, qualifications & experience

 Below are some of the qualifications I currently hold:

 - CPCAB l4 Diploma in Therapeutic Counselling